 What Is Pool Alkalinity?

 Pool alkalinity describes water’s ability to neutralize acids and bases.
 Said another way, it denotes how water can hold up against sudden pH changes.
 Maintaining total alkalinity and pH is crucial for keeping your pool safe for swimmers.

 The pH scale ranges from zero to 14, where seven is neutral.
-As most pool owners know, maintaining a neutral pH level is a balancing act.
+Most pool owners know that maintaining a neutral pH level is a balancing act.
 If your pool’s pH level is less than seven, it’s too acidic, and a pH of more than seven is too alkaline.

 So when you measure pH, you’re assessing how acidic or alkaline your pool water is, based on the substances within the water.
 If your pool water’s pH level is low, likely, its alkalinity is also low.
 And the opposite is true: if the water’s pH is high, its alkalinity will almost certainly be high as well.